Last Updated on September 5, 2023 by Grant

 Originally, we were planning on camping at the state park, but we never like camping at “first come, first serve” campgrounds unless we know we can be there early.
 Then we figured out the campground in Caliente was actually cheaper, had full hookups and WiFi.
 That made the choice easy.

 We got out and hiked to the Miller Point Overlook.
 The overlook gave us a great overview of the gorge.
 The trail was only a mile long, but we wanted to avoid being out too much in the heat.
-For those who are less heat adverse (or visiting at a cooler time of year), there is four-mile loop which looked like a good hike as well.
+For those who are less heat adverse (or visiting at a cooler time of year), there is a four-mile loop that looked like a good hike as well.